Pick Your Own Sea Law: Iran’s Creative Hormuz Claims

 From surging inflation to supply chain disruption to industrial havoc, a crisis could be nearing its breaking point.

-فارسی Mobarakeh Steel, reportedly targeted by both the US and Israel, plays an outsize role in Iran’s corruption-riddled economy.
-The targeting of major Iranian steel plants by Israeli and US forces is threatening the future of Mobarakeh Steel, one of
+Mobarakeh Steel, reportedly targeted by both the US and Israel, plays an outsized role in Iran’s corruption-riddled economy.

 The small island tells the story of oil wealth siphoned, culture sidelined, and a landscape steadily militarized in the name of security.

-The former police chief, mayor and manager likes getting his hands dirty in big projects.
-How will he exploit this moment in the crumbling Islamic Republic to make his next move?
+The former police chief and mayor likes getting his hands dirty in big projects.
+How will he exploit this turbulent moment to make his next move?

 Gareth Smyth talks to Yossi Alpher about his latest book, Death Tango, focused on the 2002 Arab Summit